THE ONLY WEBSITE IN THE WORLD

 Life, which evolved from biochemistry, struggles to exist on a minor planet in the vastness of the cosmos.
 And, conscious observation remains the byproduct of a purely physical neural pattern recognition process, inextricably linked to nerve cell processes.
 The competencies of consciousness reduce directly in proportion to the destruction of the related nuclei.
 Neither does consciousness have any verifiable links into cosmic mysteries.
 It can no more provide an explanation of quantum physical theories of the universe than a camera, which photographs the skies.

-The subjective quality of consciousness remains unexplained by science.
+Consciousness can be imagined as a mere component of the nervous system, a self willed attention mechanism.
 Lanza draws a parallel between consciousness and the role of the observer in quantum physics.
 Deepak Chopra suggests that Lanza's insights into the nature of consciousness is “consistent with the ancient wisdom that consciousness conceives, governs, and becomes a physical world.”
 Lanza views consciousness as a mystic force.

 Biocentrism is founded on the notion that the cosmos is a mental construct, observed by consciousness.
 Since the cosmos exists within the mind, a search for it must originate from the biological world.
 Biocentrism suggests that the proof that life and consciousness are at the source of the cosmos lies in the low probability that 200 odd precise physical parameters could randomly combine to make life itself possible.
 By bringing the observer into the equation, biocentrism will hopefully enable unification of the laws of the universe into a Theory of Everything.